oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 11. The IDP asks the verifier to verify the presentation
 12. The IDP evaluates the verification result and returns either a code or an error as per Native Authorization Response {#native-response}.
 Here we assume the happy path.
 Continue with step 37

 13.-15.
 If DC API is NOT supported, the client prompts the user whether they want to use a wallet on the same or another device.
-The user chooses and the client indicates to IDP that DC API is unsupport, user choice and, for same device, with native_cb_url.
+The user chooses and the client indicates to IDP that DC API is unsupported, user choice and, for same device, with openid4vp_redirect_uri.
 These steps can be ignored if step 3 already includes the presentation request.
 A request from client to IDP indicating that DC API is unsupport (step 15) may look as follows:

     POST /native-authorization HTTP/1.1
     Host: server.example.com